daniel-bogart/Danterest/README.md

 ![User Page](app/assets/images/user_page.png)

 ## Featured Code:
-### Masonry
+### Masonry / Lazy Loading
 As a full-stack clone of Pinterest, Masonry is absolutely a defining feature.
 Masonry can be tricky, considering that you need to auto adjust for screen size.
+But, of course, since Pinterest has an extremely large number of pins, it becomes expensive and highly inefficient to load pins that are not on the screen.
+Using intersectional observer, Danterest is able to detect whether or not an element is on the screen and load it only when it comes into view, shaving on expensive and unnecessary rendering.
 ```
 .masonry {
   column-count: 8;